rust-lang/rfcs/active/0000-autoderef-pointers.md

 automatically dereferences the pointer to get a `T`.
 This would generalize the custom handling of method invocations (as stated above, `.` will auto-deref).

-Types implementing `Deref` would be considered non-raw pointers for the purpose of this change.
+Types implementing `Deref` are considered non-raw pointers for the purposes of this change.

 Raw pointers would be left untouched; they have to be dereferenced manually by the user.